freekick0113/PDLAN/README.md

 # Prototypical Dual-Linear Attention Network: Enhancing Multi-Object Tracking and Segmentation with Appearance and Spatio-temporal Features

 This is the official implementation of PDLAN for MOTS.
-These codes are directly related to the manuscript we submitted to The Visual Computer.
-We encourage readers to cite the related manuscript when referencing this implementation.

 <div align="center">